 Please, would you proofread my text.

 This windy, snowy and cold winter evening my thoughts go back to the past, to the days which changed my life and the lives of thousands of my countrymen for ever.
 Something has died inside me.
-I do not know when that had happened; when the war broke out, when the soldiers arrested us and escorted to the prison camp or when I came as a refugee to Sweden?
+I do not know when that had happened: when the war broke out, when the soldiers arrested us and escorted to the prison camp, or when I came as a refugee to Sweden?

-Nobody believed the tragedy would repeat again.
+Nobody believed the tragedy would repeat again be repeated.
 During the Second World War my country was a place where horrific crimes took place.
 Germans used to kill one hundred innocent persons for a killed German soldiers and fifty for a wounded one.
 They eradicated whole villages and killed all their citizens if they suspected they were helping the partisans.
 And as if all that was not enough, people of my country started to kill each other in a meaningless war which only brought misery to everyone.
-There is no a piece of the land which was not covered in blood, not a family who did not suffer the loss of their sons and daughters.
+There is no piece of the land which was not covered in blood, not a family who did not suffer the loss of their sons and daughters.

 However, when the first skirmishes began, we understood we lived in a dream which was going to turn into the worst nightmare.
-Reason and logic retreated; defeated by the madmen who started to talk about their nations which were under threat.
+Reason and logic retreated, defeated by the madmen who started to talk about their nations which were under threat.
 The old uniforms from the Second World War came out of the wardrobes followed by the sharp knives, grenades and guns.

 To be continued...

 What can one say -